SoggyRhino/4337-Project1/devlog.md

 Next session is to work on a basic implemntation of the calculator.
 It shouldn't be too bad since im going to skip the $ references for now (just hard coded $2 -> 2 etc)

+(October 23 7 am)

+ - Thoughts
+    - I was thinking about whether I could directly replace '-' with "* -1" this would make evaluating easier as - is a weird case since it only takes in 1 operation